lf-edge/eden/docs/vhost.md

 ### Create fileIO target

-Start FILEIO subsystem plugin objects
+Start FILEIO subsystem plugin objects:

 > Here the name for fileio is `fileio`.
 > Each image requires a new directory to be created fileio_0.
 Example: fileio_0 fileio_1 fileio_2 for 3 image or file.